 Mapillary for Android lets you capture, upload, and explore images with your Android mobile phone.

-Most Android devices should work with Mapillary, provided that they have Android software version 4.0 or later; a camera; and a GPS receiver.
-Here are three that we have tested extensively and can recommend for using for Mapillary:
+Most Android devices should work with Mapillary, provided that they have Android version 7.0 or later, a camera, and GPS enabled.

 First time Android setup

 - Mobile/car charging cable or portable charging pack